 Lexus ES Overview

-Lexus ultimately hurt the ride comfort and made the controls complex in its redesign of the ES.
-In our tests, the powerful 3.5-liter V6 and six-speed automatic got a good 25 mpg overall.
-The ride is decent but not as plush as before, and worse with the optional 18-inch wheels.
+Lexus ultimately hurt the ride comfort and made the controls overly complex when it redesigned the ES.
+In our tests, the powerful 3.5-liter V6 and six-speed automatic got a good 25-mpg overall.
+The ride is on the stiff side and is made worse with the optional 18-inch wheels.
 Handling is sound but unexceptional.
 Inside, the quiet cabin looks good at first, but cheap touches are apparent.
 The control interface is distracting and convoluted unless you skip the navigation system.
-The hybrid is more appealing, thanks to its combination of size and luxury, and impressive 36 mpg overall and 44 on the highway in our tests.
+The hybrid is more appealing, thanks to its combination of size and luxury, and class-leading 36-mpg overall and 44 on the highway in our tests.
 But a Camry provides much of the same for less money.